- Do you like machines?

-If the answer to these questions is yes, then a career as a Steamfitter/Pipefitter Sprinkler System Installer could be right for you.
+If the answer to these questions is yes, then a career as an Elevator Constructor/Mechanic could be right for you.

-- Installing supports, valves, piping and control systems
+- Installing and wiring electric and electronic control systems

 - Reading and interpreting blueprints

-The standard work week for steamfitters, pipefitters and sprinkler system installers is 40 hours (8 hours a day, 5 days a week).
+The standard work week for elevator constructors and mechanics is 40 hours (8 hours a day, 5 days a week).
 As with many careers in construction, there are peak periods that will require you to work overtime.
 The number of additional hours you work each week depends on the construction sector and region you work in, and will vary from one job to the next.
 If you work in maintenance or repair, you may be asked to be on 24-hour call for set periods of time.

 As with all careers in the construction industry, safety is the top priority.
-Steamfitters, pipefitters and sprinkler system installers are trained to work safely and wear special equipment to protect against injury.
+Elevator constructors and mechanics are trained to work safely and wear special equipment to protect against injury.

 Training and Certification

-Apprenticeship involves both classroom studies and on-the-job training under the supervision of a certified Steamfitter/Pipefitter/Sprinkler System Installer, called a journeyperson.
+Apprenticeship involves both classroom studies and on-the-job training under the supervision of a certified Elevator Constructor/Mechanic, called a journeyperson.

 As an apprentice, you earn while you learn and are paid by the hour while working on the job site.
-Wages start at about 45-50 per cent of a journeyperson’s hourly rate and increase during your apprenticeship until you reach the full rate.
+Wages start at about 55 per cent of a journeyperson’s hourly rate and increase during your apprenticeship, until you reach the full rate.

 Entering an apprenticeship program

-Requirements for steamfitter/pipefitter/sprinkler system installer apprenticeship programs vary across Canada.
-In most provinces and territories, you must be at least 16 years old and have a Grade 10 education or equivalent to enter an elevator constructor and mechanic apprenticeship program.
+Requirements for elevator constructor and mechanic apprenticeship programs vary across Canada.
+In most provinces and territories, you must be at least 18 years old and have a Grade 12 education or equivalent to enter an elevator constructor and mechanic apprenticeship program.
 It is recommended that you have Grade 12 math and physics courses.
 An entrance assessment and or pre-employment course are often required before on-the-job learning and apprenticeship courses.

-Some provinces and territories offer secondary school apprenticeship programs that allow high school students to work towards a career as a Steamfitter/Pipefitter/Sprinkler System Installer.
+Some provinces and territories offer secondary school apprenticeship programs that allow high school students to work towards a career as an Elevator Constructor/Mechanic.

-Related work experience or completion of a steamfitter/pipefitter/sprinkler system installer program at a college or technical institute can reduce the time required to complete your apprenticeship.
+Related work experience or completion of an elevator constructor and mechanic program at a college or technical institute can reduce the time required to complete your apprenticeship.

-To be certified as a Steamfitter/Pipefitter/Sprinkler System Installer you usually need to complete a four-year apprenticeship program, as well as technical training offered by the International Union of Elevator Constructors (IUEC).
+To be certified by the Canadian Elevator Industry Education Program (CEIEP), you usually need to complete a three- to four-year apprenticeship program, as well as technical training offered by the International Union of Elevator Constructors (IUEC).
 Once you successfully complete the required on-the-job training, technical training and exams, you are awarded a journeyperson certificate.

-You may be eligible for certification in some provinces and territories if you have more than five years of on-the-job experience and some high school, college or industry courses in steamfitting/pipefitting/sprinkler system installing.
+You may be eligible for certification in some provinces and territories if you have more than four years of on-the-job experience and some high school, college or industry courses in elevator constructing.